Raymond Mariano: Executive director of the Worcester Housing Authority

+He retired from the position in July 2016.

 Professional career

 In 1984 and continuing through 2003, Mariano worked as a marketing and management consultant with clients throughout the Northeast.
 Mariano also served as a political consultant to local, state, and national candidates across the country.
 Mariano has worked on the presidential campaigns of Henry "Scoop" Jackson George McGovern, Al Gore, and many others.